-When the SMF receives a notification about a UE location change or is becoming aware of a UE location change, the SMF checks whether the new UE location is inside or outside the MBS service area of the MBS session.
+When the SMF receives a notification about a UE location change or is becoming aware of a UE location change (e.g. during handover, Mobility Registration Update and Service Request procedures), the SMF checks whether the new UE location is inside or outside the MBS service area of the MBS session.

 - For the case UE is out of the MBS service area of the MBS session: